Lughaidh-w/Data-Analysis-Portfolio/README.md

 ## About
 Welcome to my data analytics portfolio.
-I currently hold a Diploma in Data Analytics for Business, and studying the Higher Diploma in Data Analytics for Business from College of Computing Technology, Dublin.
 This portfolio features projects in data science and showcases my analytical, engineering and general working with data skills.

 The table of contents below is the best way to navigate my portfolio.
-Some projects were completed as part of my education and answer certain questions according to the assignments, the explanations and rational in the accompying assignment outline and submitted reports are ommit>
+Some projects were completed as part of my education and answer certain questions according to the assignments, the explanations and rational in the accompying assignment outline and submitted reports are ommited.

 ## Education